 Step 2: Create your module

-1. From the landing page, click on the drop-down on the left of the screen, and select "Create new module"
+1. From the landing page, select "Create module"

 2. Fill out the details on the next screen.
 You can call your module whatever you like, but please ensure your course code is the same that's shown on your VLE, so you can easily use this module again when your institution integrates Talis Elevate with your VLE.
 This can be changed at any time.

 - The Start and End date define the parameters of the ‘teaching period’ which is reflected in the analytics windows throughout Talis Elevate and can also impact if comments are shown outside of this defined period, dependent on institutional settings.
 If creating a module ahead of a new academic term, we'd recommend you set the start date as 'today' so you can experiment with annotations and they will be shown in resources

 - The Student numbers are an approximation from you.
 This impacts how many avatars are shown in the analytics modal from within Elevate resources.
 If you have 80 approx students, and only 70 ‘active’ in your Elevate module, this will show as 10 ‘unknown’ students, indicating you may have ten students still missing from the cohort, or who have never engaged with the content.

 - Click on the ‘add resource’ link in the admin area of Talis Elevate.

 From the Add resource screen, you are able to drag and drop files from your computer or select files using your computer’s file browser.
 On the ‘From YouTube’ tab, you can add a link to YouTube resource using the URL.
 You can also quickly add resources to this module that you’ve previously uploaded to other modules by using the 'Reuse existing resource' tab.

 - Once you have selected and uploaded the file, you’ll see it processing on the same screen and will be able to give the resource a title and description.
 Please note, media files being directly uploaded may take some time based on your internet connection.
 Please do not close this window whilst the video is uploading.